Health and safety document bundle for painters and decorators

 Risk assessments should be carried out whenever there is a significant change in working practices or equipment, or when new information about potential risks becomes available.
 It's recommended to review assessments regularly, at least annually, to ensure they remain relevant and comprehensive.

-Find our simple to use Painter & Decorator Risk Assessment here.
+Find our simple to use Painter & Decorator Risk Assessment Templates here.

-What training is required for painters and decorators in the UK regarding health and safety?
+What training is required for painters and decorators regarding health and safety?

 Completing a risk assessment will identify what type of training the business needs.
 As an example, training programmes could cover key areas such as manual handling, working at heights, understanding COSHH regulations, and proper use and maintenance of PPE.
 There may also be a need for training on specific tools and equipment.
 It's important that the training is recognised and meets industry standards.